aroffringa/glight/doc/source/tutorial/controlling-lights.rst

 The previously created fader group controls the upper row of lights.
 A second frame is required to control the lower row of lights.
 Before we do this, we will give our first fader group a name to be able to distinguish it.
-Press the *Name* button and name it appropriately, for example "*Upper lights*".
+Press the top left button on the fader window to make a menu apear.
+Select the *Name* button and name the fader window appropriately, for example "*Upper lights*".

 Make a new fader frame by, from the main window, open the *Window* menu, then the *Fader windows* submenu and select *New*.
 In this new window, add again